jbratcher/VoteInfo/README.md

 #### Todo
-* More cohesive UI
 * Address to elected representatives
 * Conditional rendering of items not available for all officials
-* Make folder for Elected reps

 #### Bugs
 * ?